ellyxir/pomodoro_bot/README.md

 ## Add Bot to your Server
 url = https://discord.com/oauth2/authorize?client_id=1319706549479931995&permissions=8&integration_type=0&scope=bot
+permissions do not need to be admin permissions, but im too lazy to figure it out. it should only need to do slash commands, reply and send messages.

+## Thanks
+Thanks to Michael (michael_repair on Discord) for the definition and helping to test it and come up with the text messages.

 ## Requirements
 Users will use /pomo-start work:10min break:5min (change the time period) to start their timer.